 UltEvents is a Unity plugin which allows you to easily setup and configure persistent event callbacks via the Inspector.
 It serves the same purpose as the inbuilt UnityEvents, but has superior features with fewer restrictions and an improved Inspector interface which requires fewer clicks to perform individual tasks.

-Download it for free and check out the Documentation to get started.
+Download it for FREE from itch.io (recommended) or the Unity Asset Store and check out the Documentation to get started.

 This is what a Pressure Plate that triggers a Boulder trap might look like.
 It uses the